 The Protected EHT Action field is defined in 9.6.35.1 (Protected EHT Action field).

 The Dialog Token field is set to a nonzero value chosen by the non-AP MLD sending the Link Reconfiguration Request frame.

+The format of the Request Control field is defined in Figure 9-xxx (Request Control field format).

+B0 B1 B7

+Bits: 1 6

+Figure 9-xxx— Request Control field format

+The Reassociation Request Frame Body Presence subfield is set to 1 if the Reassociation Request Frame Body field is present; otherwise it is set to 0.

+The Reassociation Request Frame Body field contains the information shown in Table 9-64 (Reassociation Request frame body) subject to the additional restrictions as defined in subclause 35.3.6.4 (ML reconfiguration to the ML setup).

-One Reconfiguration Multi-Link element is included as defined in 9.4.2.312.4 (Reconfiguration Multi-Link element).
+One Reconfiguration Multi-Link element is optionally included as defined in 9.4.2.312.4 (Reconfiguration Multi-Link element).

-One OCI element field is optionally present and contains an OCI element as defined in 9.4.2.236 (OCI element).

 9.6.35.14 Link Reconfiguration Response frame format(#15985)